 An adjudicatory hearing is the equivalent of a trial in adult court.
 The hearing is held before a judge, except that in EJJ prosecutions the child has the right to a jury trial on the issue of guilt.
 At the conclusion of the hearing the court has seven days to decide whether the allegations in the petition have been proven beyond a reasonable doubt.
 If the allegations have not been proven, the court must dismiss the petition.
-If they have been proven, the court may either: (1) adjudicate the child as a delinquent or an offender, or convict the child as an EJJ and schedule a disposition hearing; or (2) withhold adjudication for up to 180 days pending examination or counseling of the child or pending probationary supervision.
+If they have been proven, the court may either: (1) adjudicate the child as a delinquent or an offender, or convict the child as an EJJ and schedule a disposition hearing; or (2) withhold adjudication for up to 360 days, during which time the court may order counseling, supervision, treatment, or other conditions.
 Minn.
 Stat. §§ 260B.163; 260B.198; Minn.
 R. Juv.
 Del.
 P. 13, 14, 15, and 19